HarshShah2812/youtube-data-analysis/readme.md

 When trying to run the script again, I then received a timeout error, however, after incresing the memory allocated to run the function, it ran successfully, creating and storing the US reference data in parquet format, in an S3 bucket corresponding to cleansed data, which I called 'youtube-cleansed-data-useast1-dev', while also creating a new database called "db_youtube_cleaned" and table containing this information within the Glue catalog.
 This time, I was able to query the data successfully using Athena.

 ## Building a crawler to access the actual data
 After transforming the reference data, it was now time to work on the actual data.
-I built and ran another crawler that would crawl through the actual data, which was in csv format, and add the data to the 'youtube_raw' database by creating another table called 'raw_statistics', while also partitioning the data based on the region.
+I built and ran another crawler, called 'youtube-raw-data-csv-crawler', that would crawl through the actual data, which was in csv format, and add the data to the 'youtube_raw' database by creating another table called 'raw_statistics', while also partitioning the data based on the region.
 Eventually, after making changes to the schema of the 'raw_statistics' table, deleting the parquet file corresponding to the US reference data, and re-testing the lambda function, the following SQL query ran successfully:

 ```sql
 SELECT a.title, a.category_id, b.snippet_title FROM "youtube_raw"."raw_statistics" as a